diego-vicente/sdsc-2024-spacetime/README.md

 ## Notes on the code

-All the code uses the Google BigQuery project ``sdsc-london-2024.spacetime`` to store the tables and preview functions.
+All the code uses the Google BigQuery project ``sdsc-london-2024.spacetime`` to store the tables and ``sdsc-london-2024.preview_carto`` to store the Analytics Toolbox preview functions.
 There are some caveats for this:
 - It is a public project, so every table mentioned in the code is accesible for any user using the BigQuery console.
 - It is read-only, so every time the code attempts to write a table in it, will fail.
 Please edit the code with a project and dataset that you are allowed to write to.
 - All of those tables do exist, so you can explore the output of each query without the need of actually running it.